-The two most common shower faucet types use either an internal ball mechanism to mix and direct the water, or an internal cartridge to mix and direct the water.
-In both cases, this diverter mechanism is what the shower handle is attached to.
+The two most common shower faucet types use either an internal ball mechanism to mix and direct the water or an internal cartridge to mix and direct the water.
+In both cases, the diverter mechanism is what the shower handle is attached to.
+When the faucet leaks, it may be due to a worn plastic valve stem or a loose valve handle, although other problems may cause leaks as well.
 Both types of faucets are relatively easy to fix.
-Following a few simple steps will save the expense of hiring a plumber.
+Following a few simple steps may save you the expense of hiring a plumber.

 Check to make sure that the shaft (on the shower assembly) that holds the shower handle is completely tight.
 If it's not tight, tighten it using an adjustable wrench.
 Do not overtighten, since this is the component (diverting valve) that contains the cartridge/ball assembly that directs water flow and it may leak.

 Inspect the teeth on the diverter valve protruding from the shower assembly that you just tightened.
 If the teeth are worn or broken, then the ball/cartridge diverter valve must be replaced.

 Step 7: Reattach the Handle